benyaminsalimi/Iranian-national-code-generator/README.md

-# Iranian national code dictionary generator
+# Iranian national code generator
 python script to generate all valid iranian national code by state or city name
 ## how to use
 >